petzval/btferret/README.md

 ```

 Broadcast a mesh packet.
 This packet will be transmitted repeatedly until another
-write_mesh changes the data, or mesh transmission is turned off via
+write\_mesh changes the data, or mesh transmission is turned off via
 [mesh\_off](#4-2-23-mesh\_off).
 All other mesh devices can read the
 packet via [read\_mesh](#4-2-30-read\_mesh).
 Other mesh devices running a [mesh\_server](#4-2-24-mesh\_server) will read the
 packet and pass it to their callback function.
 The maximum size of a mesh packet is
 25 bytes.
 Mesh reads do not look for a termination character, they read the full
 byte count of the packet.
+A mesh packet is not sent immediately after the call
+to write\_mesh.
+The repeat rate at which packets are sent should be about 3 per second, so
+there may be this much delay before it is sent.
+Do not send another packet, or terminate
+the program, within this time.
+Always allow for this possible delay when using write\_mesh.

 ### ***** WARNING ****